ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

       For additional details, see :numref:`Section %s <DevBuild>`, or view :numref:`Section %s <CMakeApproach>` to try the CMake build approach.

    #.
-If on a `Level 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ system), download and stage data (both the fix files and the :term:`IC/LBC <IC/LBCs>` files) according to the instructions in :numref:`Section %s <DownloadingStagingInput>`.
+Users on a `Level 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ system, must download and stage data (both the fix files and the :term:`IC/LBC <IC/LBCs>` files) according to the instructions in :numref:`Section %s <DownloadingStagingInput>`.
 Standard data locations for Level 1 systems appear in :numref:`Table %s <DataLocations>`.

    #.
 Load the python environment for the regional workflow.
 Users on Level 2-4 systems will need to use one of the existing ``wflow_<platform>`` modulefiles (e.g., ``wflow_macos``) and adapt it to their system.